Documentation

 solverforge new [OPTIONS] <NAME>

 Creates one neutral project shell.
+The default shell is web; use --shell api for an HTTP API without static frontend assets, or --shell cli for a command line app.
 There are no public problem-class flags such as --scalar, --list, or --mixed; scalar and list planning variables are created after scaffolding with solverforge generate ....

 Arguments: